solo-system/solo-system.github.io/home.md

-Recording is split into manageable 10-minute-long files which are stored on the SD memory card - grouped into an intuitive folder-per-day layout.
+Recording is split into manageable 10-minute-long files which are stored on the memory card - grouped into an intuitive folder-per-day layout.